 Term: This is Nick’s second term on the CES-ON board

 Patricia is currently Director of Evaluation at MQO Research.
 Past experience includes working in the public sector as a Manager with the Provincial Government of Newfoundland and Labrador conducting research to inform policy development, as well as in the private sector conducting provincial and national evaluations.
 She just completed tenure as president of the CES–Newfoundland and Labrador (CES-NL).
 She has over 8 years of experience on volunteer boards, and almost 10 years of experience on both the client and suppliers side of research and evaluation.
 Patricia holds a Masters of Applied Social Psychology from Memorial University and a Credentialed Evaluator (CE) designation from the Canadian Evaluation Society (CES).

 Term: This is Patricia’s second term on the CES-ON Board

-Term: This is Eden’s first term on the CES-ON Board
+Term: This is Yasir’s first term on the CES-ON Board

-Term: This is Paul’s first term on the CES-ON Board
+Term: This is Lina’s first term on the CES-ON Board.

 Marisha Holmberg, Professional Development Committee Co-Chair